absoluteappsec/after-dark-sessions/vaultwarden_notes.md

 ### Authentication
 - [ ] Timing attacks
  * We've got some issues here throughout the application where we're not performing constant time comparisons OR in the case of identity.rs, we do perform a lookup of the user and then separately also do a [password check separately](https://github.com/dani-garcia/vaultwarden/blob/fb0c23b71fe8ff95bc421a8e6dbbc6d4a46a38d5/src/api/identity.rs#L102-L113)
+- [ ] Rate limiting is by IP and seems brittle af

 ### Authorization
 - [ ] Uses @login_required decorator, is it applied on all endpoints appropriately?